Skip to Content

 Osteotomy ("bone cutting") is a procedure in

-which a surgeon removes a wedge of bone near a damaged joint.
+which a surgeon removes, or sometimes adds, a wedge of bone near a damaged joint.
 This shifts

 weight from an area where there is damaged